-If we successfully complete the clinical development of LIQ861, we cannot assure you that we will receive marketing approval.
-The FDA or comparable regulatory authorities in other countries may delay, limit or deny approval of our product candidate for various reasons.
+We cannot assure you that we will receive final marketing approval for YUTREPIA.
+The FDA or comparable regulatory authorities in other countries may delay, limit or deny final approval of our product candidate for various reasons.
 For example, such authorities may disagree with the design, scope or implementation of our clinical trials, or with our interpretation of data from our preclinical studies or clinical trials.
 Further, there are numerous FDA personnel assigned to review different aspects of an NDA, and uncertainties can be presented by their ability to exercise judgment and discretion during the review process.
-During the course of review, the FDA may request or require additional preclinical, clinical, chemistry, manufacturing, and control (CMC) or other data and information, and the development and information may be time-consuming and expensive.
-Status as a combination product, as is the case for LIQ861, may complicate or delay the FDA review process.
-Product candidates that the FDA deems to be combination products, such as LIQ861, or that otherwise rely on innovative drug delivery systems, may face additional challenges, risks and delays in the product development and regulatory approval process.
-For example, the CRL for LIQ861 identified the need for additional information and clarification on CMC data pertaining to the drug product and device biocompatibility.
-Additionally, the FDA could delay approval of LIQ861 even if approvable after completing its review.
-For example, if a competing product comprised of an inhaled dry-powder formulation of treprostinil is approved by FDA before LIQ861 is approved, then there is a possibility that the FDA could grant three years of market exclusivity to the competitor that could delay the final approval of LIQ861 until said exclusivity expires.
+During the course of review prior to final approval, the FDA may request or require additional preclinical, clinical, chemistry, manufacturing, and control (CMC) or other data and information, and the development and information may be time-consuming and expensive.
+Status as a combination product, as is the case for YUTREPIA, may complicate or delay the FDA review process.
+Product candidates that the FDA deems to be combination products, such as YUTREPIA, or that otherwise rely on innovative drug delivery systems, may face additional challenges, risks and delays in the product development and regulatory approval process.
+Additionally, the FDA could delay approval of YUTREPIA even if approvable after completing its review.
+For example, if a competing product comprised of an inhaled dry-powder formulation of treprostinil, such as Tyvaso DPI, is approved by FDA before YUTREPIA is approved, then there is a possibility that the FDA could grant three years of market exclusivity to the competitor that could delay the final approval of YUTREPIA until said exclusivity expires.
 Moreover, the applicable requirements for approval may differ from country to country.

-If we successfully obtain marketing approval for LIQ861, we cannot assure you that it will be commercialized in a timely manner or successfully, or at all.
-For example, LIQ861 may not achieve a sufficient level of market acceptance, or we may not be able to effectively build our marketing and sales capabilities or scale our manufacturing operations to meet commercial demand.
-The successful commercialization of LIQ861 will also, in part, depend on factors that are beyond our control.
+If we successfully obtain marketing approval for YUTREPIA, we cannot assure you that it will be commercialized in a timely manner or successfully, or at all.
+For example, YUTREPIA may not achieve a sufficient level of market acceptance, or we may not be able to effectively build our marketing and sales capabilities or scale our manufacturing operations to meet commercial demand.
+The successful commercialization of YUTREPIA will also, in part, depend on factors that are beyond our control.
 Therefore, we may not generate significant revenue from the sale of such product, even if approved.
-Any delay or setback we face in the commercialization of LIQ861 may have a material and adverse effect on our business and prospects, which will adversely affect your investment in our company.
+Any delay or setback we face in the commercialization of YUTREPIA may have a material and adverse effect on our business and prospects, which will adversely affect your investment in our company.